 It is essential that women look after their mental health although busy lifestyles often make this difficult.

-More women than men are the main carer for their children and they may care for other dependent relatives too.
+More women than men are the main caregiver for their children and they may care for other dependent relatives too.
 Intensive caring can affect emotional health, physical health, social activities and finances.
 Women are 10 times more involved in household chores and elderly care then men in Pakistan.

 Women are over represented in low income, low status jobs often part-time and are more likely to live in poverty than men.
 Majority of the women are financially dependent on men and hence more vulnerable to the injustice ,violence and inequality in their rights.